 A Phase III, Randomized Clinical Trial of Standard Adjuvant Endocrine Therapy +/- Chemotherapy in Patients with 1-3 Positive Nodes, Hormone Receptor-Positive and HER2-Negative Breast Cancer with Recurrence Score (RS) of 25 or Less.
 RxPONDER: A Clinical Trial Rx for Positive Node, Endocrine Responsive Breast Cancer

-This phase III clinical trial is studying how well giving tamoxifen citrate, anastrozole,
+This randomized phase III clinical trial studies how well tamoxifen citrate, anastrozole,

-letrozole, or exemestane with or without chemotherapy works in treating patients with
+letrozole, or exemestane with or without chemotherapy work in treating patients with breast

-invasive breast cancer.
+(invasive).
 Estrogen can cause the growth of breast cancer cells.
-Hormone
+Hormone therapy, using

-therapy, using tamoxifen citrate, may fight breast cancer by blocking the use of estrogen by
+tamoxifen citrate, may fight breast cancer by blocking the use of estrogen by the tumor

-the tumor cells.
-Aromatase inhibitors, such as anastrozole, letrozole, and exemestane, may
+cells.
+Aromatase inhibitors, such as anastrozole, letrozole, and exemestane, may fight

-fight breast cancer by lowering the amount of estrogen the body makes.
-Drugs used in
+breast cancer by lowering the amount of estrogen the body makes.
+Drugs used in chemotherapy

-chemotherapy work in different ways to stop the growth of tumor cells, either by killing the
+work in different ways to stop the growth of tumor cells, either by killing the cells, by

-cells or by stopping them from dividing.
-It is not yet known whether giving tamoxifen
+stopping them from dividing, or by stopping them from spreading.
+It is not yet known whether

-citrate, anastrozole, letrozole, or exemestane is more effective with combination
+giving tamoxifen citrate, anastrozole, letrozole, or exemestane is more effective with

 View more details from ClinicalTrials.gov.